Decoding the Appraisal Process

 It's likely you are familiar with the parties taking part in the transaction.
 The real estate agent is the most familiar face in the transaction.
 Then, the bank provides the money necessary to bankroll the exchange.
 The title company sees to it that all areas of the exchange are completed and that the title is clear to transfer to the buyer from the seller.

 So, what party makes sure the value of the real estate is in line with the purchase price?
 In comes the appraiser.
 We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Performance Appraisals Inc. will ensure, you as an interested party, are informed.

-The inspection is where an appraisal starts
+The inspection is where an appraisal begins

-Back at the office, an appraiser uses two or three approaches to determining the value of real property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Back at the office, an appraiser uses two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.

 Analyzing Comparable Sales

 Appraisers become very familiar with the subdivisions in which they work.
 They thoroughly understand the value of specific features to the residents of that area.
 Then, the appraiser researches recent transactions in the neighborhood and finds properties which are 'comparable' to the subject in question.
 Using knowledge of the value of certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.